Azure-Samples/azure-functions-python-list-resource-groups/README.md

 - azure
 - azure-sdks
 - azure-functions
-description: "Getting the list of Resource Groups using Azure Functions"
+description: "Getting the list of Resource Groups using Azure Functions and Azure Python SDK"
 urlFragment: azure-functions-python-sample-list-resource-groups
 ---